 The List of Zara Larsson Albums in Order of Release Date

 How many albums does Zara Larsson have?

-Zara Larsson has released four studio albums, six extended plays, 37 singles (including 7 as a featured artist), 7 promotional singles and 36 music videos.
+Zara Larsson has released five studio albums, six extended plays, 37 singles (including 7 as a featured artist), 7 promotional singles and 36 music videos.

+The List of Zara Larsson Albums in Order of Release Date